MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/dev-center/achievements-in-udc.md

 ---
-title: Achievements 2017
+title: Configuring Achievements 2017 in Partner Center
-description: Configuring Achievements in Partner Center, to deliver rewards. ms.assetid: ms.date: 11/10/2017 ms.topic: article
+description: Configuring Achievements in Partner Center, to deliver rewards. ms.assetid: ms.date: 11/10/2017 ms.topic: article ms.localizationpriority: medium

-ms.localizationpriority: medium
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, udc, universal developer center
 ---

-# Configure Achievements 2017 in Partner Center
+# Configuring Achievements 2017 in Partner Center

 > [!IMPORTANT]
 > Achievements are only applicable to ID@Xbox or Managed Partners.
 Games participating in the Xbox Live Creators Program are not supported.